Lapin0t/phd-manuscript/main/06_instances.typ

 distinction at all during our generic development, as we simply assumed there was a set of types $T$ and worked on top of that.
 This discrepancy is simply
-explained: what the generic construction considers as _types_ should not be instanciated to all of our language's types, but only the ones that are interacted with, i.e., the "hidden" types.
+explained: what the generic construction considers as _types_ should not be instantiated to all of our language's types, but only the ones that are interacted with, i.e., the "hidden" types.

 Most eloquently described in the case of CBPV~#mcite(<Levy04>), this split